-Our gift the first morning was waking up to a snow covered tent… in October.
-Really neither of us were surprised…welcome to The UP.
+Our gift the first morning was waking up to a snow-covered tent… in October.
+Really neither of us was surprised…welcome to The UP.

 Made up of over 48,000 acres this state park has 17 miles of hiking around the Tahquamenon River.
 The most popular attraction of the park is the Upper Falls.
 At over 200’ across and with a 50′ drop, the Upper Falls is the second largest waterfall east of the Mississippi River.

 - Location: 41382 W M-123 Paradise, Michigan, 49768 USA